jpedro/jpedro.github.io/stuff.md

 missed (whether they are real or immaginary is another topic).

 Students in schools that have no homework perform better.
-Companies with 4+ weeks of vacations and free wealthcare do not perform worse.
+Companies with 4+ weeks of vacations and countries with free wealthcare are not less productive.
 The brain doesn't just need sleep.
 It also needs downtime during the day.
 Then those brains are sorted and ready for new intakes.

 <!--
 And that's why a 4 work day week might be a good thing.